 TP: How so?

-TP: In a 1996 article in the publication, Texas Monthly, Doug Ramsey talks about the night Clothier and Marsalis spotted three young men standing in the back of the club: “One of them had a tweed topcoat on and a pork-pie hat sitting on the back of his head, and a trumpet case in his hand,” says Clothier.
-“When the band got done playing the tune Wynton called Roy up.
+TP: In a 1996 article in the publication Texas Monthly, Doug Ramsey talks about the night Clothier and Marsalis spotted three young men standing in the back of the club: “One of them had a tweed topcoat on and a pork-pie hat sitting on the back of his head, and a trumpet case in his hand,” says Clothier.
+“When the band got done playing the tune, Wynton called Roy up.
 Wynton said, ‘You want to play something?’
 And he shrank down and nodded.
 And I thought, man, this kid’s scared to death.
 But when it came the time, you could just see him draw himself up and expand.
 And it was like Wynton said, he was a bitch.”

 DFK: That was the first time Larry heard him.
 He called me that night, told me the story, and said, “Yeah, I just heard this kid, Roy H-a-r-g-o-v-e.”
 I could tell by the way he was talking it was significant.
 It was Larry who brought Roy to my attention.

-TP: This led to space at 290 Hudson Street in Greenwich Village and you assuming the role of Roy’s business manager.
+TP: This led to space at 290 Hudson Street in Greenwich Village and assuming the role of Roy’s business manager.

+At the festivals in Europe, they had amazing exhibits of jazz-inspired work.
+Also, there was a scene of Polish artists that did great jazz artwork.
+That’s where the idea probably struck me.
+We, in the US, don’t do this much.
 Also, the Chicago tenor player, Clifford Jordan, had images that various photographers have taken of him.
 He went to the trouble of enlarging the photos and mounting them on stage when he did gigs, depending on the venue.
 When I saw that, I said to myself, “Hmmm, there you go, that works!”
-In fact, the first exhibit at the Jazz Gallery was called, “The Tin Palace, 1976-1980 – The Walls Talk.”
+The first exhibit at the Jazz Gallery was called “The Tin Palace, 1976-1980 – The Walls Talk.”

 Before I go any further, I want to anchor Lezlie Harrison’s place in this.
-By this time – starting in or around 1991, we were a couple, and she was a radio show host at, the University of Massachusetts at Amherst.
+By this time, starting in or around 1991, we were a couple, and she was a radio show host at the University of Massachusetts at Amherst.
 She went from college radio to WBGO (88.3 FM, New York).
 For many of the earliest years, she was the “face” of the Jazz Gallery.
 She greeted people and was in charge of the membership.
 I introduced the exhibits and the musicians, but she was in charge of keeping the audience happy.